castelojb/research_flow/README.md

 ### Extend the experiment

 Now lets suppose you want to add a feature selection step to your experiment.
-Since it is a step of the experiment itself we create a new kernel that will be responsible for this step.
+Since it is a step of the experiment itself we create a new kernel responsible for it.

-We start by defining a new kernel for feature selection:
+We start by defining the new kernel for feature selection:

 ```python
 # Feature Selection Kernel